NoBlackBoxes/LastBlackBox/boxes/computers/programming/c/README.md

-# computers : programming : C
+# computers : programming : c

 Here we will use a compiled language (C) to program our microcontroller.